markjfine/nrsc5-dui/MSYS2/Readme.md

 C:\msys64\msys2_shell.cmd -defterm -no-start -mingw64 -here -c   /c/msys64/home/your_user_name_here/nrsc5-dui-msys2/nrsc5-dui-msys2.py

 Insert your own user name where it says "your_user_name_here" and modify paths accordingly.
 You can then double-click this CMD file or invoke it from the command line to launch the script.
+This has not been fully tested so expect bugs.